RoyiAvital/MatlabJuliaMatrixOperationsBenchmark/README.md

  * Images of the performance test will be created and displayed.

 ## Remarks
- * I'm not an expert in Julia (Actually was my first time).
-Hence, if there are way to improve run time, please share.
+ * I'm not an expert in Julia (Actually this was my first time coding Julia).
+Hence, if there are ways to improve the run time, please share with me.
 I did took advise from [More Dots: Syntactic Loop Fusion in Julia][20].
  * This is only a small sub set of operations.
 I will expand it with time.
-If you have ideas, please share.
+If you have ideas for small micro benchmark to be added, please share.
  * For each function the output was set to dependent on the calculation which was timed to prevent JIT optimizations which excludes the calculation (MATLAB infers the calculation has no effect on the output and doesn't run it).
  * The MATLAB code uses Broadcasting which is a feature added on MATLAB R2016b.
 Hence the test requires this version or one must adjust the code (Use `bsxfun()`).
+ * There is no perfect test and this is far from being one.
+All it tried to do is measure run time of few common operations done by Signal / Image / Data Processing Algorithm Engineers.
+If it can assist MATLAB and Julia creators to improve performance and tune their implementation it served it purpose.

 ## TODO
  * Check if Julia code is efficient.
  * Add Python (NumPy).
- * Add more tests.
+ * Add more tests (Some real world algorithms)
+   * Matrix Square Root (`sqrt()`).
+   * Orthogonal Matching Pursuit.
+   * K-Means.
+   * Reweighted Iterative Least Squares.
  * Devectorize Element Wise Operations (Loop Fusion isn't working yet).
 See <https://discourse.julialang.org/t/benchmark-matlab-julia-for-matrix-operations/2000/7>.